 According to the International Fragrance Association of North America, Asia and Europe combined make up the largest percentage of global perfume sales.
 Western Europe boasts a 28 percent share of the market while Asia comes in second with 24 percent.
 Ibis World indicates that North America accounts for approximately one-third of all global fragrance sales.
 South America, and Brazil in particular, are quickly catching up in the world perfume marketplace.

 Mintel research states that sales in 2017 reached $5.1 billion, and their data suggests that 84 percent of Brazilians wear perfume on a daily basis.
 Euromonitor International, the world’s leading independent provider of strategic market research, has determined that more than one hundred new fragrances are launched worldwide each year.

-Alpha Aromatics As Leader in The Perfume Manufacturing Industry
+A Global Leader In The Perfume Manufacturing Industry

 We are a creator, manufacturer and supplier of custom fragrances for use in scented products and pride ourselves in being both a leader and pioneer within the perfume industry.
 Our compositions are used for superior quality fine perfumes, personal care products, candles & air care diffusers, fragrances for home cleaning products and our proprietary odor neutralizers for those that utilize the services of private label manufacturers, custom packaging companies and toll blenders (the specialty service of custom mixing a company’s unique formula into a final product).

 Roger Howell, our Chief Perfumer is a master of detail and quality.
 His job, which he performs exquisitely, is to develop custom fragrances that both capture the essence of each season and reflect the company’s unblemished reputation for excellence.